jacob-kang/ObjectDetection_flow/README.md

 </br>
 This paper hugely affected object detection.
 At the time before the paper, Sliding window (Exhaustive Search) was best in the area of detection.
+But Sliding window a.k.a.
+Exhaustive Search costs big computation power and takes long time.
-This paper is to make region proposal algorithm be easier and efficiency.
+So this paper aimed to make region proposal algorithm be easier and efficiency.
 ![image](https://user-images.githubusercontent.com/88817336/150456270-11a80118-6af4-466b-b9fd-56d917833611.png)
 </br>
 Like this picture, (b) the cats can be distinguished by colors although it has same texture, (c) chemelon can be distinguished from background by texture, (d) the wheel can be distinguished as a car although it is surrounded by car and it has different color, texture.